-How will my proficiency in the School-Based Social Worker Standards - Central Office Assessed be scored?
+How will my proficiency in the School-Based Social Worker Standards - Office of Specialized Instruction Assessed be scored?

-For each assessment cycle, you will receive a 4 (highest) to 1 (lowest) score for each standard of the rubric.
+For each assessment cycle, you will receive a 4 (highest) to 1 (lowest) rating for each standard of the rubric.
 Your standard scores will then be averaged together to form an overall score of 4.0 (highest) to 1.0 (lowest) for the assessment cycle.
 At the end of the year, your assessment cycle scores will be averaged together to calculate an overall score of 4.0 (highest) to 1.0 (lowest) for this component of your IMPACT assessment.
-See the sample score chart.
+See the sample score chart to the right.